rasa/out-of-one-many/README.md

 Out of one, many (ex uno, plures)
 ==========

-Move and mount directories to different disks.
+Move directories to different disks.

+This script will move one or more directories from one disk to another.

+For example, you could move:

+/boot      to /dev/sdb (not yet implemented/working)
+swap       to /dev/sdc
+/home      to /dev/sdd
+/usr/local to /dev/sde
+/var       to /dev/sdf
+/var/log   to /dev/sdg
+/tmp       to /dev/sdh

+You can define the file system and mount options, as well.

 ## Usage